upgradingdave/camunda-deep-dives/azure-persistent-storage/README.md

 | | `pvcAccessModes` | Can be used to configure the [persistent volume claim access mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) | `[ "ReadWriteOnce" ]` |
 | | `pvcStorageClassName` | Can be used to set the storage class name which should be used by the persistent volume claim.
 It is recommended to use a storage class, which is backed with a SSD. | ` ` |

-And, `elasticsearch` can be customized as described [here](https://github.com/elastic/helm-charts/blob/main/elasticsearch/values.yaml):
+And, `elasticsearch` volume claims can be customized as described [here](https://github.com/elastic/helm-charts/blob/main/elasticsearch/values.yaml).
+For example:

      volumeClaimTemplate:
        accessModes: ["ReadWriteOnce"]